 Why You Might Need This Free Access Database

 Before deploying your brand-new Access database into a production environment, wouldn't you like to know whether it will stand up to a heavy load?
 Here is a tool that can help in avoiding situations where you deliver your database and two months later the client is complaining that it takes FOREVER to get anything done.
 Is Access really that bad, or is it your code?

 Most of us like to conduct tests prior to releasing our applications for normal use, but it always isn't meaningful to test on only a handful of rows of data.
 Recently, one of my colleagues, MVP Ben Clothier , who goes by the screen name BananaRepublic at Utter Access , and Banana, at Access World Forums , decided to do something about that problem.
 He made available this testing database with several millions rows of data to his fellow Access Developers.

-This sample database was developed by Patrick Crews and Giuseppe Maxia.
+This free sample database was developed by Patrick Crews and Giuseppe Maxia.
 It contains six tables and approximately 4 million records.
 Banana took their existing sample database and adapted it for Microsoft Access.